The Shareholders of

 In terms of Regulation 34 of the Listing Regulations a Report on Corporate Governancealong with Compliance Certificate issued by Mr. Veeraraghavan.
-N Practising CompanySecretary (Certificate of Practice Number 4334) is attached and forms integral part ofthis Report (hereinafter "Corporate Governance Report").
+N Practicing CompanySecretary (Certificate of Practice Number 4334) is attached and forms integral part ofthis Report (herein referred to "Corporate Governance Report").

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Attention of the members is invited to a separate section titled ManagementDiscussion and Analysis Report which is covered in this Annual Accounts.
+Attention of the members is invited to a separate section titled ManagementDiscussion and Analysis Report' which is covered in this Annual Report.

 Further without qualifying their opinion the Auditors have emphasized the followingmatters:

 a) We invite attention to Note 32 (a) of the Standalone Ind AS Financial Statementsregarding unilateral termination and closure of Concessions in a bridge project which issubject to pending litigations/arbitrations at various forums which may impact thecarrying values of investments and loans and advances given to the subsidiary.
 TheCompany's exposure towards the said project (funded and non-funded) is Rs.2856.96 lacs.Pending conclusion on these legal matters no adjustments have been made in the financialstatements.